unikraft/app-helloworld/README.md

 ### Configure

 Configuring, building and running a Unikraft application depends on our choice of platform and architecture.
-Currently, supported platforms are QEMU (KVM), Xen and linuxu.
+Currently, supported platforms are QEMU (KVM), Firecaker (KVM), Xen and linuxu.
 QEMU (KVM) is known to be working, so we focus on that.

 Supported architectures are x86_64 and AArch64.